ForgeRock/openam-authentication/README.md

 <dt>
 How does it implement SSO with OpenAM?
 <dd>It looks for a session cookie in the domain where the WordPress is installed, if there is no such session cookie, then it will require to authenticate.
 If the cookie is found with a session pointer valid, then the plugin will authenticate automatically to WordPress.
+A proper cookie domain setting is necessary for SSO to work.
+You need to check with your OpenAM Administrator what domain is used to set the session cookie.
 <dd>
 Once the authentication has taken place, it will set the session in the cookie that you have configured in the plug-in (this is usually the same cookie as the one the OpenAM is using).